-- Ultrasound therapy raises the temperature of the affected area, potentially lessening pain and helping recovery.
+- Ultrasound therapy raises the temperature of the affected area, potentially reducing pain and promoting recovery.

-- Applying topical anti-inflammatory medications as well as ultrasound may also be used.
+- Applying topical anti-inflammatory medications as well as ultrasound may also be helpful.

 - Laser therapy might improve symptoms according to limited evidence.

 People should always check with their doctors before using any complementary or alternative treatment.
-Replacing conventional treatments with unproven therapies is not recommended.
+Medical professionals do not recommend replacing conventional treatments with unproven therapies.

 In addition to wearing splints and other comfort measures, prescription medications or injections are available.

-Oral corticosteroid medication may decrease inflammation and swelling, which will help to reduce pressure on the median nerve.
-Corticosteroid medication may also be injected into the wrist.
-Injections seem to work better than oral corticosteroids for CTS.
+Oral corticosteroid medication may decrease inflammation and swelling, which might help to reduce pressure on the median nerve.
+Corticosteroid medication is also available as an injection into the wrist.
+Injections seem to be more effective than oral corticosteroids for CTS.

-There is a lack of evidence to support the use of nonsteroidal anti-inflammatory drugs (NSAIDs) to treat CTS.
+No significant evidence supports the use of non-steroidal anti-inflammatory drugs (NSAIDs) to treat CTS.

-Surgery may be recommended if CTS is severe, and if non-surgical treatments do not help.
+The treating doctor may recommend surgery if CTS is severe and if non-surgical treatments do not help.
 Surgical treatment of CTS does appear to have the best outcome.
 Studies have shown that 6 to 12 months after surgery, CTS improves more than it would with just a splint or some other non-surgical treatment.

-Surgery for CTS involves cutting the ligament that presses on the median nerve.
-After surgery, the ligament slowly grows back together, leaving more room for the nerve.
+CTS surgery involves cutting the ligament that presses on the median nerve.
+After surgery, the ligament slowly grows back, leaving more room for the nerve.

 The two types of surgery available for CTS are:

-- Open surgery: A single incision is made over the palm-side of the wrist.
-A cut is made through the ligament to release the pressure on the nerve.
+- Open surgery: The surgeon makes a single incision over the palm side of the wrist.
+They will then make a cut through the ligament to release the pressure on the nerve.

-- Endoscopic surgery: A small scope-like device with a tiny attached camera called an endoscope is passed through small incisions in the wrist area to cut the ligament.
+- Endoscopic surgery: The surgeon passes an endoscope, a small scope-like device with a tiny, attached camera, through small incisions in the wrist area to cut the ligament.

-There may be less pain in the days or weeks following endoscopic surgery compared with open surgery.
-However, there are no long-term differences between the two methods.
+A person might feel less pain in the days or weeks following endoscopic surgery than a person who has just had open surgery.
+However, no long-term differences are noticeable between the two methods.

-After surgery, activities that might put a strain on the wrist should be avoided until recovery is complete.
+Avoid activities that might put a strain on the wrist after surgery until recovery is complete.
 Recovery may take a few weeks to several months.

-Some people may need to change jobs or to adjust duties to recover from CTS or after CTS surgery.
-With proper treatment, a return of CTS is rare, and most people recover completely.
+Some people may need to change jobs or to adjust occupational duties to recover from CTS or after CTS surgery.
+With appropriate treatment, a return of CTS is rare, and most people recover completely.